VR’s Biggest Problem and How We Could (Maybe) Solve It

 And here are some other things we found:

-It might struggle when there are lots of objects right next to each other (Atilgan et al., 2020).
-Also couldn’t replicate this.
+It might struggle when there are lots of objects right next to each other (Millin et al., 2013; Atilgan et al., 2020).

 How to trick the system

-Ok, so we have a system that only responds to specific things in the image you see.
-Let’s call these motion cues.
+Ok, so we have a motion processing system that only responds to the most important image features for that task.
+These are called motion cues.

 Remove motion cues from the image you see, in a way that minimally affects the rest of your vision

-Add motion cues from a stationary environment, in a way that minimally affects the rest of your vision
+Add motion cues from another, stationary environment, in a way that minimally affects the rest of your vision

-But, anyways, here’s an example of what this adding and removing process might actually look like: we already know that motion processing is mostly about brightness contrast in your peripheral vision.
+But, to get back to the important part, here’s an example of what this process of adding and removing motion cues might actually look like: we already know that motion processing is mostly about brightness contrast in your peripheral vision.

-And we could also be able to add brightness blobs from a stationary environment, so that you get the motion cues you’d expect if you were just chilling in your room and moving your head around.
+Then we could also add brightness blobs from a stationary environment, so that you’d get the motion cues you’d expect if you were just chilling in your room and moving your head around.

 From top to bottom: a color gradient with all brightness differences removed > a more normal gradient > greyscale version of gradient with no brightness differences > greyscale version of normal gradient.
 Note how we just removed brightness without touching color.
 Image source: Ottoson, 2020

-Sees low spatial frequency data = use a high-pass filter to remove those low frequency motion cues from the image.
-And then add low frequency cues from a stationary room to maximally communicate that you’re not moving anywhere.
+The system “sees” low spatial frequency data = use a high-pass filter to remove those low frequency motion cues from the image.
+And then add low frequency cues from a stationary room to maximally communicate that you’re not actually moving anywhere.

 Sees directional brightness changes = make brightness blobs move in the exact opposite direction of where the objects in the scene are moving (or use the earlier optical illusion to counteract the direction of movement)